 Unauthorized guests

 Your Airbnb guests may invite people over without asking.
-This can create safety concerns, extra cleaning, or damage risk.
+This can create safety concerns, extra cleaning, or a risk of damage.

 You can: